babylonhealth/ios-playbook/Cookbook/Proposals/Danger-Integration.md

 `danger` is a command line tool that is typically triggered as a script step by the CI, and has access to the PR metadata (including the PR title, author, labels, list of added/removed/modified files, etc).

-Using a `Dangerfile` to write our custom rules (written in ruby), we are able to ask Danger to post back comments on the PR, depending on the conditions we want.
+Using a `Dangerfile` to write our custom rules, we are able to ask Danger to post back comments on the PR, depending on the conditions we want.
 We can make use of those PR metadata in those rules (for example post a comment only if this metadata X has a value matching Y), which gives Danger all its power.

 Danger is able to post comments of type "plain markdown", "informative", "warning" and "failures".
 Comments of type "failure" make `danger` exit with a non-zero code, making the CI job fail on purpose.